-(b) Computation of Time.
+- (c) Computation of Time.
 All time periods in these rules that are stated in terms of days are calendar days unless otherwise noted.
-However, when the period of time prescribed is five (5) days or less, intermediate Saturdays, Sundays and federal government holidays shall be excluded in the computation.
+However, when the period of time prescribed is five (5) days or less, intermediate Saturdays, Sundays, federal government holidays, and other full days that the Office is officially closed for business shall be excluded in the computation.
 To compute the number of days for taking any action required or permitted under these rules, the first day shall be the day after the event from which the time period begins to run and the last day for filing or service shall be included in the computation.
-When the last day falls on a Saturday, Sunday, or federal government holiday, the last day for taking the action shall be the next regular federal government workday.

-(c) Time Allowances for Mailing of Official Notices.
-Whenever a person or party has the right or is required to do some act within a prescribed period after the service of a notice or other document upon him or her and the notice or document is served by regular, first-class mail, five (5) days shall be added to the prescribed period.
-Only two (2) days shall be added if a document is served by express mail or other form of expedited delivery.
+When the last day falls on a Saturday, Sunday, federal government holiday, or a day the Office is officially closed, the last day for taking the action shall be the next regular federal government workday. - (d) Time Allowances for Mailing, Fax, or Electronic Delivery of Official Notices.
+Whenever a person or party has the right or is required to do some act within a prescribed period after the service of a notice or other document upon him or her and the notice or document is served by mail, five (5) days shall be added to the prescribed period.
 When documents are served by certified mail, return receipt requested, the prescribed period shall be calculated from the date of receipt as evidenced by the return receipt.
+When documents are served electronically or by FAX, the prescribed period shall be calculated from the date of transmission by the Office.